 The informal credit facilities formed one of the significant economic institutions in the Brahmaputra valley.
 The paucity of professional money lending classes paved the way for the active operation of informal credit systems without having legal proceedings.
-There are varied statements that early creditors seemed to be fellow villagers.
-However, the Famine Enquiry Commission delineated Marwari traders who often took active participation in money lending operations.31 From the report, it is evident that in the early twentieth century, a new class of creditors of loan cropped up who had provided loans in advance for growing mustard and jute crops.32
+There are varied statements that early creditors appeared to be fellow villagers.
+However, the Famine Enquiry Commission found that Marwari traders were actively engaged in money lending operations.31 From the report, it is evident that in the early twentieth century, a new class of loan creditors cropped up who had provided loans in advance for growing mustard and jute crops.32